 You can also check a theory if our food is becoming less nutritious because of higher levels of CO2 in our atmosphere.
 In case it’s true, we have another problem as it affects both organic and non-organic food.

 But organic food is tastier, you can say.
 Well, I haven’t noticed that.
 I feel it’s the same.
 Definitely, it’s better from your garden or local farm.
-But not from a shop… What you can do, though, is to eat more properly to (not only) feel better and help the environment because you will need less of the food.
+But not from a shop… What you can do, though, is to eat more appropriately to (not only) feel better and help the environment because you will need less of the food.
 Watch the movie Vitamania for the vitamins perspective.

 You can also argue about love given by people to organic food.
 But again, a local farm can work that way, of course, but not all organic food has the same love you want to feel.
-If you need this energy in your food, then you need to find a local farm and visit them.
+If you need this energy in your diet, then you need to find a local farm and visit them.
 Buying organic food in a shop doesn’t mean you can get tastier or healthier food or food produced gentler to the environment.

 I understand that buying organic food is an easy way to feel better.
-Important is to know it’s not necesarily better.
+Important is to know it’s not necessarily better.
 If you are lazy as I’m, keep using delivery services as I do.
 Just do the homework and check if there are services using (good) farms.
-Even when a farm isn’t organic, it’s good; in the end, both methods share the same soil and water—when one method is using pesticides, even organic food from an organic farm will have some residue.
+Even when a farm isn’t organic, it’s okay; in the end, both methods share the same soil and water—when one method is using pesticides, even organic food from an organic farm will have some residue.